Low Carbon West Oxford – LCWO

 We seek to work in an inclusive manner and ensure that everyone who lives and works in the area has a chance to participate in and benefit from LCWO’s projects.

 The EBR has been reviewing the parties’ commitments to energy efficiency as set out in their election manifestos.
-EBR’s reviews can be read on their website.
+EBR’s views (not necessarily LCWO’s) can be read on their website.

-The election manifestos published so far for parties with candidates in Oxford West and Abingdon are: Labour Party, Liberal Democrat Party, Conservative Party, the Green Party, UKIP, Socialist Party of GB.
+The election manifestos published so far for parties with candidates in Oxford West and Abingdon are: Labour Party, Liberal Democrat Party, Conservative Party, Green Party, UK Independence Party UKIP, Socialist Party of GB.
 The remaining party, the National Health Action Party, has not yet published its manifesto but its policies are shown on its website.

 In the run up to the election, Low Carbon West Oxford, together with Low Carbon Oxford North, has contacted the parliamentary candidates for West Oxford and Abingdon to ask them the following questions about climate issues and improving energy efficiency: Continue reading